cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 ### Primary keys and constraints

-A central feature of cloud data warehouses is that storage is separate from compute, and data can be processed in parallel by distributed compute resources while they cost money.
+A central feature of cloud data warehouses is that storage is separate from compute, and data can be processed in parallel by distributed compute resources that are only running (and thus only costing you money) while they are needed.
 The less communication that needs to happen between these distributed compute resources, the faster they can work.
 For this reason, most cloud data warehouses do not support primary keys,